10 Tips for improving restaurant revenue

 There are so many options for improving restaurant revenue and we provide here 10 tips you can certainly use today.

-Train your stuff, tap into your analytics, offer bundles and sales ad-ons.
+Train your staff, tap into your analytics, offer bundles and sell add-ons.

 Place securely mounted tablets for entertainment, dishes showcasing and table side ordering.

 Compulocks Brands is a premium provider of secured tablet display solutions which can help you boost your sales and customer satisfaction.